 > 21% - Bachelor Degree

-No ATAR is required to study at Bedford.
+No ATAR required to study at Bedford.
 Simply pick the course that interests you and get started!

 Your next step begins with a click.